simonjulianl/tp/docs/UserGuide.md

 manage contacts and patient details**.
 We aim GoMedic to be used by someone who can type fast and take advantage of the optimized features for Command Line Interface.

+GoMedic is bootstrapped using SE-EDU Address Book 3 and inherits some of its features such as `clear`, parameter formatting, etc.

 * Table of Contents {:toc}

 --------------------------------------------------------------------------------------------------------------------